Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Experiments

 \subsubsection{Learning Protocol Setup}

 To better distinguish different objectives of vehicle rebalancing, we train two sets of policies using the two extreme cases of initial vehicle distribution $\mu_0$: (i) profit-driven ($p=0$) with uniform distribution ($\alpha=1$), and (ii) accessibility-driven ($p>0$) with demand distribution ($\alpha=0$).
 In other words, the model is trained in the scenarios where the most rebalancing efforts are needed.
 Otherwise, the model would immediately get a high reward without sufficient exploration.
 In this way, we expect the resulting policies to properly handle all possible situations and display robustness in various scenarios, which will be further investigated in \Cref{sec:robustness-test}.
+All training scenarios use a fixed log-barrier hyperparameter $\lambda=1$, as justified in \Cref{apx:impact-of-lambda}.
 The rest of the learning protocol hyperparameters are summarized in \Cref{tab:learning-protocol-hyperparameters}.